wren-creator/AI-compliance-standards/AI_Compliance_Standards_v2.md

 - [ ] Integrate AI telemetry into the SIEM; add drift detection and safety dashboards
 - [ ] Run the first quarterly governance review and publish the initial **Quarterly Transparency Note**
 - [ ] Complete the **Human-in-the-Loop Policy** and **AI Impact Assessment** procedure
-- [ ] Begin the global compliance matrix build — mapping internal control statements to EU AI Act, ISO/IEC 42001, and NIST AI RMF
+- [ ] Begin the global compliance matrix build, mapping internal control statements to EU AI Act, ISO/IEC 42001, and NIST AI RMF

 > **Note:** This roadmap assumes a greenfield governance program.
 Organizations with existing SIEM integration, secret management, and egress controls may compress the timeline significantly by extending those controls to cover AI workloads rather than building parallel systems.